 The majority of research on working memory and learning has demonstrated relations among these two components.
 It is possible that poor working memory skills are the cause of the learning difficulties encountered by these children.
-Some insight into why working memory constrains learning has been provided by observations of children with low working memory in the course of their regular classroom activities (Gathercole & Alloway, 2008; Gathercole et al., 2006a,b).
+Some insight into why working memory constrains learning has been provided by observations of children with low working memory in the course of their regular classroom activities (Gathercole & Alloway, 2008; Gathercole, Alloway, et al., 2006; Gathercole, Lamont, et al., 2006).
 These children struggled in learning activities that placed heavy demands on working memory.
 Common failures included forgetting lengthy instructions (see also Engle, Carullo, & Collins, 1991; Gathercole, Durling, Evans, Jeffcock, & Stone, 2008), place-keeping errors such as missing out letters or words in sentences, and failure to cope with the simultaneous processing and storage demands frequently imposed in structured learning activities.
 The unfolding route to task failure-in which the children typically started an activity and then either began to make errors or abandoned the task-is consistent with the loss of crucial task information from working memory due to overload.
 One suggestion is that frequent working memory failures in classroom activities are the cause of the slow learning progress of children with low working memory capacities (Gathercole & Alloway, 2008).

 Other working memory problems that are associated with atypical development are not as readily explained in terms of core deficits of working memory.
-Consider, for example, children with Specific Language Impairment (SLI), who fail to develop language at the typical rate in the absence of any obvious cognitive, sensory, or physical deficit.
-These children have marked deficits in both verbal short-term memory and verbal working memory, but not in either visuo-spatial short-term memory or visuo-spatial working memory (Archibald & Gathercole, 2006a, 2007).
-A contrasting profile has been reported for children with Developmental Coordination Disorder (DCD), an impairment that primarily affects motor planning and coordination.
-Recent findings indicate that children with DCD have greater deficits in visuo-spatial short-term and visuo-spatial working memory tasks than in the corresponding verbal tests (Alloway, 2007b).
+Consider, for example, children with specific language impairment (SLI) who fail to develop language at the typical rate in the absence of any obvious cognitive, sensory, or physical deficit.
+These children have marked deficits in both verbal shortterm memory and verbal working memory, but not in either visuospatial short-term memory or visuospatial working memory (Archibald & Gathercole, 2006a, 2007).
+A contrasting profile has been reported for children with developmental coordination disorder (DCD), an impairment that primarily affects motor planning and coordination.
+Recent findings indicate that children with DCD have greater deficits in visuospatial short-term and visuospatial working memory tasks than in the corresponding verbal tests (Alloway, 2007b).
 The contrasting domain-specific patterns of strengths and weaknesses of these two developmental disorders suggest that their associated deficits negatively impact their working memory performance-verbal memory for children with SLI and spatial memory in the case of DCD.
-An alternative view it that deficits of these specific components of working memory may underlie the disorder.
+An alternative view is that deficits of these specific components of working memory may underlie the disorder.

 The present study involved the identification, via routine screening, of a large sample of children aged 5-6 years and 9-10 years with very low working memory scores.
-Over 3,000 children were screened on two standardized tests of verbal working memory, and approximately 300 children with scores within the lowest 10th centile for their age were selected as the low working memory sample.
-The children were selected for this study on the basis of their performance on verbal working memory tasks because most of the previous research in this area has used these measures rather than the more recently developed visuo-spatial working memory tasks.
+Over 3,000 children were screened on two standardized tests of verbal working memory, and approximately 300 children with scores within the lowest 10th percentile for their age were selected as the low-working-memory sample.
+The children were selected for this study on the basis of their performance on verbal working memory tasks because most of the previous research in this area has used these measures rather than the more recently developed visuospatial working memory tasks.
 Following selection, each child completed a battery of standardized assessments of working memory, language, IQ, reading, and mathematics abilities.